 Visiting Ranthambore Tiger Reserve in India can be the thrill of a lifetime.
 After all, in terms of wildlife encounters, it doesn’t get much better than seeing a Bengal tiger in the wild.
-However, those that visit Ranthambore National Park unmindfully, may be left extremely disappointed by the experience.
+However, those who visit Ranthambore National Park unmindfully may be left extremely disappointed by the experience.

 Disclaimer: Below is an honest review of our three-night stay near Ranthambore Tiger Reserve.
 In short, it left us in despair and disappointed.
 By the end, we were lied and deceived to, and even felt that our lives were in danger.

 The highly protected wilderness of Ranthambore Tiger Reserve is full of wonderful wildlife, much of which you probably won’t see, and some interesting temples.
 Nevertheless, during our visit, we spent most of the time driving around in circles through a dry barren forest, occasionally spotting monkeys, deer, antelopes, peacocks, and birds.